 The Weil Foundation intends to raise $10 million over the next 10 years.
 The principal donor is Andrew Weil, M.D., who has pledged his after-tax profits from the sale of Weil Lifestyle retail products.
 Among other donors to the Foundation are individuals, corporations, and foundations who believe in the promise of integrative medicine.

-The Weil Foundation began grant-making in 2005 by providing support to the Arizona Center for Integrative Medicine at the University of Arizona, the Integrative Family Medicine Center at the Oregon Health and Science University, the Integrative Family Medicine Program at the Maine Medical Center, and the American Botanical Council.
-Learn more.
+The Weil Foundation began grant-making in 2005 by providing support to the Andrew Weil Center for Integrative Medicine (AWCIM) at the University of Arizona, the Integrative Family Medicine Center at the Oregon Health and Science University, the Integrative Family Medicine Program at the Maine Medical Center, and the American Botanical Council.
+Learn more about the Weil Foundation.